jamesls/fakeredis/README.rst

 you'll need to either create a fork or persuade **@jamesls** to make you the new maintainer.

+If you do publish a fork, feel free to send me an email (see `maintainer_email` in setup.cfg) to let me know and I'll link to it from here.

 fakeredis: A fake version of a redis-py
 =======================================